 Colin studied sociology and medical anthropology in the United States and Britain.
 His more recent interests have been in questions of intercultural contact.
 Colin currently teaches at the University of Essex on a variety of undergraduate courses including ‘Visions of American Society’ and ‘Social and Political Conflicts in Health.’
 He also teaches on a number of MA courses including the course Colonialism and Human Rights that examines contemporary human rights conflicts through history, film and art.
 Colin has been working with the Innu peoples of the Labrador-Quebec peninsula since 1994.His book on the effects of forced assimilation, A Way of Life that Does Not Exist: Canada and the Extinguishment of the Innu published in 2003 was honoured with the Pierre Savard Award by the International Council for Canadian Studies in 2006.

-Among Colin’s other interests are health and mental health, and interdisciplinary engagements with the arts and humanities.
+Among Colin’s other interests are health and mental health, and interdisciplinary engagement with the arts and humanities.

 Originally from Glasgow, Linda began her career as a primary school teacher.
 For 10 years, she was Chief Executive of Cosgrove Care, which in 2001 gained a National Charity Award for excellence in change management.
 On moving to London in 2005, she was engaged in research for Interlink and consultancy for the charity Ezer Leyoldos.
-She is a director of Learning Disabilities Resources Limited, a charity which has produced a website for learning disability community www.netbuddy.org.uk, and another, www.jweb.org.uk, for the Jewish learning disability community in the UK.
+She is a director of Learning Disabilities Resources Limited, a charity which has produced a website for the Jewish learning disability community in the UK, www.jweb.org.uk.

 Since 2007 she has served on the Operations Committee of Norwood and in May 2010 was appointed as a Trustee.
 She joined the Judith Trust in 2007, with the particular remit of inclusion for Jewish people with learning disabilities within the Jewish religious and communal world.